November 30, 2017

 Customer communications can be routed directly to the correct people in the correct mode.
 In turn, because their jobs are made easier by UC and WFO working in tandem, your employees are more likely to use the UC tools you want them to use.

-By using the Kinetic Platform, your existing WFO and quality assurance controls encompass the mobile devices used by contact center agents, customer-care specialists, field service technicians and others.
+By using Mobile-X, your existing WFO and quality assurance controls encompass the mobile devices used by contact center agents, customer-care specialists, field service technicians and others.

 Check out our Customer Engagement Mobility solution to learn more about how WFO and mobile customer engagement can be complementary.

-See for yourself how our Kinetic Platform can help you get more out of your UC deployment.
-Contact us today for a personalized demonstration of enterprise mobile UC on the Kinetic Platform.
+See for yourself how Mobile-X can help you get more out of your UC deployment.
+Contact us today for a personalized demonstration.